i6y/BattleBots_Java/README.md

         this.base_speed = 1.0;
         this.scrap = 0;
     }
-    // The function where you code what the bot does. public void take_turn(BattleBot enemy)
+    // The function where you code what the bot does.
+This must be titled take_turn. public void take_turn(BattleBot enemy)
     {
         // In this example, 'BotXYZ' uses RNG(random number generation) to decide what to do.
 However, the fun of it is that it's all up to you!